Catullus 6

-Catullus 6 is a Latin poem of seventeen lines in Phalaecean metre by the Roman poet Catullus.
+Catullus 6 is a poem by Roman poet Gaius Valerius Catullus (c.
+84–c.
+54 BCE) written in Phalaecean hendecasyllabic metre.

 Text

 Analysis

-Flavius is rallied about an intrigue which he has in vain tried to conceal.
-With the general theme, E. T. Merrill compares Catullus 55.1ff. and Horace, Carmina 1.27; 2.4.
+Flavius is teased about an intrigue which he has in vain tried to conceal.
+With the general theme, American scholar E. T. Merrill compares Catullus 55.1ff. and Horace, Carmina 1.27; 2.4.

 In his Victorian translation of Catullus, R. F. Burton titles the poem "To Flavius: Mis-speaking his Mistress".